Results

 Meyer and Renee Luskin, both first generation college students, credit UCLA with giving them their start to successful careers and wanted to give back to the community.
 In 2008, one of their first major gifts to the university was to establish the Luskin Center for Innovation.

-In 2009, LCI became part of the now called Luskin School of Public Affairs, where it has been well positioned to realize the Luskins’ vision of uniting UCLA scholars with civic leaders to solve pressing problems confronting our community, nation, and world.
-LCI helped pioneer the novel approach of scholars conducting actionable policy research to provide the evidence needed for civic leaders to solve environmental challenges.
+In 2009, LCI became part of the now called Luskin School of Public Affairs.
+Here, LCI has been well positioned to realize the Luskins’ vision of uniting UCLA scholars with civic leaders to solve pressing problems confronting our community, nation, and world.

-We quickly focused on the need to inform effective and equitable environmental policy.
 This priority has continued as LCI has grown, both internally and through our collaborations.
-Hundreds of nonprofit organizations, community groups, government agencies, and other civic partners across California have used our research to design, implement, and scale environmental policies and community actions that advance environmental equity and improves lives.
+Hundreds of nonprofit organizations, community groups, government agencies, and other civic partners across California and beyond have used our research to design, implement, and scale environmental policies and community actions that advance environmental equity and improve lives.